 In Ethiopia, long-distance runners are heroes.
 Every year hundreds of teenage girls come to Addis Ababa from the surrounding regions to train as athletes, hoping to escape poverty through their talent.
 At the least, they hope for education and employment in the capital city.
 The majority of them have no friends or family to support them.
-Many of these girls will be victims of sexual violence.
-Many will be forced into some form of servitude in order to survive.
+Many of these girls will be victims of abuse.
+Many will be forced into labor like servitude in order to survive.
 In Addis Ababa, more than 30 per cent of girls aged 10-14 are not living with their parents.
 Twenty per cent of these have run away from child marriages.
 Twelve per cent of adolescents aged 10-14 surveyed in Addis Ababa were domestic workers.

 Team Tesfa is a powerful medium for reaching these girls.
 It becomes a support structure in a dangerous and alienating environment.
 It provides vulnerable young girls with the skills and confidence to lift themselves out of poverty and become self reliant models for other women.